artefactory/choice-learn/docs/paper/paper.md

 # Introduction

-Discrete choice models aim at predicting choice decisions made by individuals from a menu of alternatives, which is known as an assortment.
+Discrete choice models aim at predicting choice decisions made by individuals from a menu of alternatives, called an assortment.
 Well-known use cases include predicting a commuter's choice of transportation mode or a customer's purchases.
-A key capability of choice models is their ability to handle assortment variations, such as predicting choices when some alternatives become unavailable or when their features change in different operational contexts.
+Choice models are able to handle assortment variations,  when some alternatives become unavailable or when their features change in different contexts.
 This adaptability to different scenarios allows these models to be used as inputs for optimization problems, including assortment planning or pricing.

 Choice-Learn provides a modular suite of choice modeling tools for practitioners and academic researchers to process choice data, and then formulate, estimate and operationalize choice models.
 The library is structured into two levels of usage, as illustrated in Figure \ref{fig:gen_org}.
 The higher-level is designed for fast and easy implementation and the lower-level enables more advanced parameterizations.
 This structure is inspired by Keras' different endpoints [@Chollet:2015], which enables a user-friendly modeling interface.
 Choice-Learn is designed with the following objectives: